Lilogon-zorg/distill-legal/privacy-policy.md

 # Privacy Policy

-Last updated: March 25, 2026
+Last updated: April 5, 2026

-This app collects audio recordings for the sole purpose of voice-to-text transcription.
-Audio is processed and immediately deleted — it is never stored.
+Mumble collects audio recordings solely for voice-to-text transcription.
+Audio is processed in real-time and immediately deleted — it is never stored.

-The app uses Google Sign-In to enable cloud sync.
-Your email and name are used only for account identification.
+The app uses Google Sign-In for account identification.
+Your email and display name are used only for authentication and cloud sync.

-Dictation history is encrypted end-to-end and stored securely.
+Dictation history is encrypted and stored securely.
+Only you can access your data.

+Third-party services: Google (authentication, AI text processing), Groq (speech-to-text), RevenueCat (subscription management).

 Contact: lilogon.dev@gmail.com